rexxars/sql-to-graphql/README.md

 `sql-to-graphql` is a command-line utility that can help you get started.
 You give it the credentials to an SQL database (MySQL, PostgreSQL and SQLite currently) and it will inspect the tables it finds and do the following:

 - Generate GraphQL-types for each table (including resolvers)
-- Generate an HTTP-server based on Hapi that accepts GraphQL queries
+- Generate an HTTP-server based on Express that accepts GraphQL queries
-- Sets up a basic web-frontend that lets you query the server
+- Exposes a graphiql playground to query the server

 ## Disclaimer